What is a Bare Metal Restore?

 Advantages of Creating a Disaster Recovery Image Backup

-With the use of disk imaging or disaster recovery software, you can speed this process along considerably.
+With the use of disk imaging or disaster recovery software, you can speed this process along considerably by performing system image recovery.
 Rather than manually reinstalling everything from scratch, you would simply use the disaster recovery image you created of your system to restore everything, just as it was before disaster hit.
 That means it creates a copy of your operating system, all of your Windows and applications files and settings, your software applications and all of your files, so everything can be restored just as if nothing ever happened.

 Full System Restore to Dissimilar Hardware